djeada/Networking-Notes/notes/network/vpn.md

 - Ensure strong encryption methods are used.
 - Regularly update VPN software to ensure security and compatibility.

+## WHICH LAYER?

+    Network Layer (Layer 3): VPNs are most commonly associated with the Network Layer, where routing and IP addressing occur.
+VPNs create a virtual network that routes data across the internet in a way that emulates a private network connection.
+This can involve encrypting the data and encapsulating it in IP packets to be sent across the public internet while making it appear as if it's part of a private network.

+    Session Layer (Layer 5): Some VPN protocols can also operate at the Session Layer, where they can manage and control the dialog between applications on different devices.
+This layer ensures that a session is established, maintained, and properly terminated when no longer needed.

+    Transport Layer (Layer 4): Some aspects of VPNs can also be linked to the Transport Layer, particularly when considering transport mode in IPsec, where only the payload of the packet is encrypted and not the header.

+    Application Layer (Layer 7): Some user-facing VPN services work as applications that can be installed on devices.
+These services are built on top of network and session layer protocols but are implemented in a way that is easy for end-users to interact with, providing them control at the application layer.

 **Conclusion**: VPNs play a vital role in ensuring privacy and security in network communications by establishing encrypted tunnels over insecure networks.